the Guckenheimer Sour Kraut Band

 Robert Berkeley Kellogg (1921-1999), born in Berkeley, CA (thus his middle name).
 At school at Berkeley High he played Souzaphone.
 He continued his music throughout his life as a professional with Musicians Union Local Six where he was an insurance adjuster for a time.

 Bob could play just about any instrument, but bass, tuba and guitar were his favorites.
 He had his own dance band (the Bob Berkeley Band) and played with the Paul Faria Orchestra.
+His main instrument within the music world was the stand up bass.
+His own band "The 4 Dirty Old Men" played at the Olympic Golf and Country club for weekend dances for many, many years.

 When he was asked to play tuba in the Sour Kraut Band, he went to sit in at a rehearsal.
 His instrument was in perfect condition and his playing was superlative, and he remembered thinking, "My God, these guys are terrible!"
 As the rehearsal continued and the guys kept giving HIM odd glances, Paul Faria turned to him and said, "Bob, can't you even play one wrong note"?!
 It was at this statement that he got what the Gukenheimers were all about, and then he cut loose!
 A clown at heart, he had no problem screwing up from that moment on.
 Bob was with the band for many years.